-Reachability and capturing type systems both aim to track resources at the type level, representing them using sets of variable names in type qualifiers.
-Motivated by somewhat different use cases, these systems primarily diverge in their treatment of unnamed resources.
-Early proposals for capturing types~\cite{DBLP:journals/toplas/BoruchGruszeckiOLLB23,DBLP:conf/scala/OderskyBBLL21,DBLP:journals/pacmpl/BrachthauserSLB22} focused on preventing the unintended escape of critical resources, notably capabilities, formally @{cap}@.
-Polymorphism is ergonomically supported by boxing enclosed (escaping) resources, while unboxing outside of the intended scope is disallowed.
-In contrast, reachability types~\cite{DBLP:journals/pacmpl/BaoWBJHR21} permit the tracking of escaping resources via self-references.
-However, the original formulation omitted polymorphism, which was subsequently addressed through lightweight reachability polymorphism and type-and-qualifier quantification~\cite{DBLP:journals/pacmpl/WeiBJBR24}.
+Reachability and capturing type systems both aim to track resources in types, using sets of variable names as qualifiers.
+Motivated by different use cases, these systems primarily diverge in their treatment of unnamed resources.
+Early proposals for capturing types~\cite{DBLP:journals/toplas/BoruchGruszeckiOLLB23,DBLP:conf/scala/OderskyBBLL21,DBLP:journals/pacmpl/BrachthauserSLB22} focused on preventing unintended escape of critical resources, notably capabilities.
+Polymorphism is ergonomically supported by boxing enclosed resources; unboxing outside the intended scope is disallowed.
+In contrast, reachability types~\cite{DBLP:journals/pacmpl/BaoWBJHR21} track escaping resources via self-references.
+Their original formulation omitted polymorphism, which was subsequently addressed through lightweight polymorphism and explicit quantification~\cite{DBLP:journals/pacmpl/WeiBJBR24}.

-Follow-up formalizations have refined on the tracking of separation. \citet{DBLP:journals/pacmpl/WeiBJBR24} introduced a \emph{blacklist} approach, wherein fresh resources are assumed to be separate from all others except those explicitly listed as potential aliases.
-Conversely, \citet{xuDegreesSeparationFlexible2023} proposed a \emph{whitelist} approach, requiring explicit annotation to declare resources as separate.
-Their system further distinguishes references, @{ref}@, as a distinct category of tracked resources, permitting their escape from an enclosing scope, and separating their read and write effects.

-As restricted forms of dependent types, reachability and capturing types present distinct challenges for practical implementation.
-Reachability types require algorithmic handling of qualifiers and types~\cite{jiaEscapeYourSelf2024} to support self-references, while capturing types depend on inference mechanisms~\cite{xuFormalizingBoxInference2023} to manage boxes.
-Recent work~\cite{accepted/pacmpl/xu25} demonstrates that boxes are not fundamental; they can be encoded via $\eta$-expansion and existential capabilities, analogous to the use of self-references in reachability types but employing explicit binders.
-The experimental Scala capture checker~\cite{ScalaCC} has evolved along several lines of research and, still being under active development, has not yet been described end-to-end in the literature.
+Both reachability and capturing types continue to evolve, concerning tracking separation \cite{DBLP:journals/pacmpl/WeiBJBR24,DBLP:journals/pacmpl/XuBO24}, mechanisms for implementation \cite{jia26escape,DBLP:journals/corr/abs-2306-06496}, and semantic denotation \cite{DBLP:journals/pacmpl/XuBPO25,DBLP:journals/pacmpl/BaoJ0BR25}.
+The experimental Scala capture checker~\cite{ScalaCC} has evolved along several lines of research and remains under active development; it has not yet been described end-to-end in the literature.
 For the purpose of this work, we focus on a common core whose behavior aligns with reachability types.
-A formal comparison among the variants of reachability and capturing types is beyond the scope of this work.